Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Abstract

 \section{Abstract}

-This is the sequel to \cite{Gerig:taming} which gives an extension of Taubes' ``$SW=Gr$'' theorem to non-symplectic 4-manifolds.
+This is the sequel to \cite{Gerig:taming} which gives an extension of Taubes' ``SW=Gr'' theorem to non-symplectic 4-manifolds.
 The main result of this paper asserts the following.
-Whenever the Seiberg-Witten invariants are defined over a closed minimal 4-manifold $X$, they are equivalent modulo 2 to ``near-symplectic'' Gromov invariants in the presence of certain self-dual harmonic 2-forms on $X$.
+Whenever the Seiberg--Witten invariants are defined over a closed minimal 4-manifold $X$, they are equivalent modulo 2 to ``near-symplectic'' Gromov invariants in the presence of certain self-dual harmonic 2-forms on $X$.
 A version for non-minimal 4-manifolds is also proved.
-A corollary to $S^1$-valued Morse theory on 3-manifolds is also announced, recovering a result of Hutchings-Lee-Turaev about the 3-dimensional Seiberg-Witten invariants.
+A corollary to Morse theory on 3-manifolds is also announced, recovering a result of Hutchings--Lee--Turaev about the 3-dimensional Seiberg--Witten invariants.